-With the high cost of living at the moment and another huge rise in energy costs this October when the price cap increases again, understanding the running costs of your things has never been more important.
+With the high cost of living, understanding the running costs of your things has never been more important.
 Some things could be adding a lot more to your bill than you might be expecting.

 Energy efficiency isn’t just about the things you use inside your home - it’s important to consider how much some of your outdoor equipment could be adding to your energy bills too!

-However, the biggest risks are for those households who buy cheap hot tubs.
-Due to poor insulation, these could easily cost five times that amount to run.
-The problem is that you may not even know what it’s costing you until your bill arrives.
+“But the biggest risks are for those households who buy cheap hot tubs.
+Due to poor insulation these could easily cost FIVE TIMES that amount to run, that’s as much as £360 per month.